 Payment rates typically increase with age.
-Call us for current rates.
+Contact us for current rates.

 Charitable deduction and taxation of payments: A charitable deduction is allowed for the difference between the amount used to establish the annuity and the initial present value of the annuity.
 See Regulation section 1.1011-2.

 In general, part of each annuity payment is taxed to the annuitant as ordinary income.
-The remainder is tax free as a return of investment for a period of time, after which the payments are fully taxed.
+The remainder is tax free as a return of investment for a period of time based on life expectancy, after which the payments are fully taxed.
 See IRC section 72(b)(2).

 Capital gains reporting: When an individual funds a gift annuity with appreciated property, he or she must report capital gains (as determined under the “bargain sale” rules) along with any ordinary income received with respect to the gift annuity.
 If the annuity payments are made to just the donor or to the donor and a survivor, and if the annuity is non-assignable, the reportable gain may be spread ratably over the donor’s life expectancy.
 In other cases, a portion of the gain must be reported in the year of the gift.
 See Reg. section 1.1011-2.

 The ability to report a portion of income received from a gift annuity as capital gain income may be especially attractive to those whose ordinary income is taxed at rates that are significantly higher than capital gain income.

 Deferred payment gift annuities: A deferred payment gift annuity can be a very attractive way for a person to supplement his or her income in future years.
 An amount is transferred now for a gift annuity, with payments to begin at a future date.
 Payment rates will be higher than those for an immediate payment gift annuity.
 The charitable deduction is taken now.